The 7 best sea salt sprays for effortlessly beachy hair

 -

-It’s the little details that count, and we loved that this bottle came all wrapped up in star-adorned printed paper – it felt like a real treat.
-Inside the parcel, we were impressed by the size of the bottle – it feels like really good value for money.
+It’s the little details that count and, as such, we loved that this bottle came wrapped up in star-adorned paper.
+This made it feel like a real treat.
+Inside the parcel, we were then impressed by the size of the bottle – it feels like really good value for money.

-Of all the best sea salt sprays we tried we’d say this is the one you need to go the slowest with until you get to grips with how much you need.
-It’s quite sticky in texture, which is great for adding hold (especially close to the roots) but means it’s easy to go overboard and end up with slightly tacky hair.
-It also mattes hair a bit so just make sure you tease it out with your fingers at the end to avoid any tangles.
+Of all the best sea salt sprays we tried we’d say this is the one you need to go the slowest with until you get to grips with how much you need to use to get the best results on your hair.
+It’s quite sticky in texture, which is great for adding hold (especially close to the roots), but also means it’s easy to go overboard and end up with slightly tacky hair.
+It also mattifies hair a bit, so ensure you tease it out with your fingers a little to avoid any tangles.

 KMS Hair Play Sea Salt Spray